How to Contribute

 Next, the YAML file should specify the inputs of the script.
 These inputs will either be outputs from the previous script, which can be connected by lines in the pipeline editor, or specified by the user in the input form.

-Here is an example where the input is a raster file of land cover pulled from a public database and a coordinate reference system that is specified by the user:
+Here is an example where the input a coordinate reference system and a distance that is specified by the user:

 inputs: